Magratin/sew-javascript-modules/README.md

 - The function is part of a JS Module and exported using a **default export**.
 - A simple JS Script is available, which tests the function.

---- old User Story 2 (for all of you, who have started working already)---
+## Previous User Story 2 (for all of you, who have started working already, otherwise you can implement the new User Story 2)

-## User Story 2

 *As a web developer, I want to easily save a color and get different RGB color notations.*